All Episodes

 And what we see is such excitement and energy.

-Why anybody would want to short circuit that, I don't understand, because I think it's giving us a very firm base to go into the fall election.
+Why anybody would want to short-circuit that, I don't understand, because I think it's giving us a very firm base to go into the fall election.

-Operation chaos, she just described what is happening out there.
+She just described what is happening out there.

 And there are hundreds of thousands of Republicans registering as Democrats.

-And of course, the drive-by's and others want to say, well, we can't quantify that.
+And of course, the drive-bys and others want to say, well, we can't quantify that.

 Look at the numbers.